 When we moved to Boulder I had a hard time finding a job – and it was the best thing that happened to me because all of those “no’s” are the reason I am here today!

 I knew nothing about the apparel or t-shirt industry, how to manufacture a t-shirt, how to print one, how to sell to stores or even how to set up an online store to sell a product.

 I started to research and learn as much as I could, ordering t-shirt samples and coming up with design ideas.
-And since graphic design was not my strong suit I decided to do t-shirts with only words, not graphics.
+Since graphic design was not my strong suit, I decided to do t-shirts with only words, not graphics.
 That way I could still have control over every aspect of running my business and do it all myself (which was not such a good idea, as I soon learned).